mrDoctorWho/ejabberd_mod_gcm/README.md

 </iq>
 ```

-The key is kept in mnesia database and completely belongs to the JabberID from which it was sent.
+The key is kept in mnesia database and completely belongs to the JabberID which it was sent from.

 **Compatibility**: